 Remember that Texas personal injury lawsuits are time-sensitive, so it is imperative to file a claim in a timely manner in order to protect your rights to fair compensation.

 In any sort of lawsuit, the statute of limitations is the strictly-enforced time limit you have to have to file your suit.
-Statute of limitations varies by state and the type of legal action being taken.
+The statute of limitations varies by state and the type of legal action being taken.